amandaguglieri/hackinglife/docs/active-directory-from-windows-enumeration.md

 ## 2. Credentials

+Here are some other places we should keep in mind when credential hunting:

+- Passwords in Group Policy in the SYSVOL share
+- Passwords in scripts in the SYSVOL share
+- Password in scripts on IT shares
+- Passwords in web.config files on dev machines and IT shares
+- unattend.xml
+- Passwords in the AD user or computer description fields
+- KeePass databases --> pull hash, crack and get loads of access.
+- Found on user systems and shares
+- Files such as pass.txt, passwords.docx, passwords.xlsx found on user systems, shares, [Sharepoint](https://www.microsoft.com/en-us/microsoft-365/sharepoint/collaboration)

 ### Querying the Registry for AutoLogon Credentials

 Windows stores AutoLogon credentials in the registry, under a specific path.
 You can retrieve this information by querying the registry directly.